CtrlK

 Specificity

-Lists multiple specific concrete actions and technologies: implementing acceptance tests from Gherkin .feature files, @MicronautTest, HttpClient, BaseAcceptanceTest with TestPropertyProvider, Testcontainers, WireMock, *AT suffix, Failsafe.
-Very concrete and detailed.
+Lists multiple specific concrete actions and technologies: implementing acceptance tests from Gherkin scenarios, @MicronautTest, HttpClient, BaseAcceptanceTest with TestPropertyProvider, Testcontainers, WireMock, *AT suffix, Failsafe.
+Very detailed about what it does.

 3 / 3